fluent/fluent-bit-docs/installation/linux/README.md

 If this fails or for more details on the installation then please refer to the specific section for your OS.

+## GPG key updates

+From the 1.9 release please note that the GPG key has been updated at https://packages.fluentbit.io/fluentbit.key so ensure the new one is added.
+The previous key is still available at https://packages.fluentbit.io/fluentbit-legacy.key and may be required to install previous versions.

 ## Migration to Fluent Bit

 From version 1.9, `td-agent-bit` is a deprecated package and will be removed in the future.